tmendonca28/anthonymendonca/tech-learning/exploring-codeql.md

 <div style="text-align: center;">
     <img src="/images/redundant-if.png" alt="redundant-if" style="max-width: 80%; height: auto;" title="redundant-if">
 </div>
-This is a really simple example to get to grips with setting up and running CodeQL locally, the next step would, of course, be running it in a CI/CD pipeline./
+This is a really simple example to get to grips with setting up and running CodeQL locally, the next step would, of course, be running it in a CI/CD pipeline.
 I will be exploring how to add more queries for specific python-related vulnerabilities to understand the query language better.

 ## Conclusion